ai2cm/pace/pace-util/docs/communication.rst

 communicate data between those ranks.

 Partitioning is managed by so-called "Partitioner" objects.
-The :py:class:`fv3gfs.util.CubedSpherePartitioner` manages the entire cubed sphere, while the :py:class:`fv3gfs.util.TilePartitioner` manages one of the six faces of the cube, or a region on one of those faces.
-For communication, we similarly have :py:class:`fv3gfs.util.CubedSphereCommunicator` and :py:class:`fv3gfs.util.TileCommunicator`.
+The :py:class:`pace.util.CubedSpherePartitioner` manages the entire cubed sphere, while the :py:class:`pace.util.TilePartitioner` manages one of the six faces of the cube, or a region on one of those faces.
+For communication, we similarly have :py:class:`pace.util.CubedSphereCommunicator` and :py:class:`pace.util.TileCommunicator`.
 Please see their API documentation for an up-to-date list of current communications routines.